Kahoot! is a learning platform that enables users to create and participate in quiz-based games, which are known as kahoots.

 Over the coming years, the duo had been joined by Brand, Booker, and Furuseth who provided them with additional skills in the fields of coding (Brand), design (Booker), as well as financing (Furuseth).

 Finally, after six years, they ended up incubating the company in Oslo while raising a small seed round to finance the launch.
-They, furthermore, rebranded the company from Lecture Quiz to Kahoot!.
+The team, furthermore, rebranded the company from Lecture Quiz to Kahoot!.

 In March 2013, they rolled out the first beta version of the product while presenting it live on stage at SXSWedu in Austin, Texas.
 Then, in August of the same month, the product was finally unveiled to the public.